Pinus koraiensis: Uses

 P. koraiensis is a precious tree species with both economic and ecological value.
-Ecologically, it has the functions of water and soil conservation - its root has a large water storage capacity, which is a "small reservoir" in the eyes of ecologists - and the function of maintaining biodiversity.
+Ecologically, it has the functions of water and soil conservation – its root having a large water storage capacity, which is a "small reservoir" in the eyes of ecologists – and the function of maintaining biodiversity.
 Economically, every part of the plant can be used.
 In China, it has a long history of being used in food, beverage, health preservation and medical treatment.
 The ancients called its fruit "長壽果/longevity fruit".
 The traditional Chinese medicine "海松子/sea-pine nut" refers to the seeds of P. koraiensis, which is a nourishing and strengthening agent.
 At present, the high-tech industry of P. koraiensis has outstanding achievements in the fields of food, health products, medicine, cosmetics and fine chemicals.

 The nuts of this tree are edible and sold commercially.
 It is the most common taxon sold as pine nuts in markets throughout Europe and the United States.
 The nut oil contains 11.5% of the unusual fatty acid pinolenic acid (cis–5–cis–9–cis–12 octadecatrienoic acid).
 It "has a variety of physiological effects such as weight loss, lipid lowering, immune enhancement, anti-inflammation, anti-oxidation, enhancement of insulin sensitivity, and anti-tumor metastasis."
 Pine nut oil extracted from P. koraiensis nuts has high nutritional value.
 The oil is also used to make lubricants and soap.
 The tree is a source of turpentine resin and tannin.
 The pine needles can be used to extract pine needle oil.

 松花粉/Pine pollen is the dried pollen produced by the stamens.
 It is a traditional Chinese medicine and a traditional Chinese cooking ingredient.
-It is even used as the name of cakes or drinks, such as “松花糕/pine flower cake", "松花酒/pine flower wine" etc.
+It is even used as the name of cakes or drinks, such as "松花糕/pine flower cake", "松花酒/pine flower wine" etc.